davidmolina/davidmolina.github.io/resume.md

 # Co-Founder & Managing Partner
 *RED Consulting Group, LLP - Beaverton, Oregon, Nov 2004 to Dec 2006*

-At the age of 25, I joined fellow Oregon State University alumns, Rosa Olivares & Edith Quiroz, to launch a bilingual (Spanish/ English) consultancy and recruiting company despite being told we were too young.
+At the age of 25, I joined fellow Oregon State University alumni, Rosa Olivares & Edith Quiroz, to launch a bilingual (Spanish/ English) consultancy and recruiting company despite being told we were too young.
 We started off bootstrapping out of Rosa's Beaverton apartment living room, and after a year expanded into a professional small office off a busy SW Murray intersection.
-During this time, we led over a dozen executive bilingual searches throughout Portland-metro for higher education, and the private sector helping accelerate the careers of over a dozen into well paying jobs with benefits.
-Additionally, we conducted Latino cultural competency trainings throughout the state helping usher in new programs & services designed to increase & retain Latino staff and student enrollment.
+During this time, we led over a dozen executive bilingual searches throughout Portland-metro for higher education, clinics, and the private sector helping accelerate the careers of over a dozen bilingual professionals into well paying jobs with benefits.
+Additionally, we conducted Latino cultural competency trainings throughout the state helping usher in new programs & services designed to increase & retain Latina/o staff and student enrollment.

 We closed the business in early 2007 as a result of an impending military deployment.
 In early 2007, Oregon State University wrote an article, *"[Edith Molina in her own words](http://oregonstate.edu/terra/2007/04/edith-molina-in-her-own-words/)"* that touched on our consulting work.
-Prior to departing we changed the name to BilingualHire, and [Edith ](http://thinkmujer.com/edith-molina/) still continues to do this work under the [ThinkMujer](http://thinkmujer.com/about) name.
+Prior to departing we changed the name to BilingualHire, and [Edith ](http://thinkmujer.com/edith-molina/) still continues to do this work under the [ThinkMujer](http://thinkmujer.com/about) brand.

 # Director of Fund Development & Special Projects
 *SMG Foundation - Portland, Oregon, Mar 2004 to Nov 2004*